Denis Lebedev: Lebedev vs. Wilson

-Matchroom Boxing announced a third annual Monte-Carlo Boxing Bonanza show to take place at the Casino de Monte Carlo Salle Medecin on 24 November 2018.
+Matchroom Boxing announced a third annual Monte Carlo Boxing Bonanza show to take place at the Casino de Monte Carlo Salle Medecin on 24 November 2018.
 Lebedev along with WBA super-flyweight champion Kal Yafai were chosen to co-headline the event.
-Lebedev's opponent was announced as 35 year old American, former amateur Mike Wilson (19-0, 8 KO).
+Lebedev's opponent was announced as 35 year old American, former amateur Mike Wilson (19–0, 8 KOs).
 Lebedev put in a strong and dominant performance to defeat Wilson over 12 rounds via a lopsided decision.
-The three judges scored the fight 117-111, 119-109 and 119-109 in favour of Lebedev.
+The three judges scored the fight 117–111, 119–109 and 119–109 in favour of Lebedev.
 The experience of Lebedev compared to that of Wilson was the main factor in the fight.
 Wilson did well and took away a moral victory having heard the final bell.
 Lebedev was cut near his left eye following a jab in round 2 however his corner men were able to control and stop the blood.
 Wilson suffered a bloodied nose midway in the fight.
 Lebedev targeted the nose with his shots, and was able to catch him often.
 Lebedev showed he could still be competitive and win via decision.
 After the fight, Lebedev said he wanted to fight undisputed champion Oleksandr Usyk.
 Eddie Hearn stated Lebedev could come to the UK and fight prospect Lawrence Okolie.

 Lebedev vs. Mchunu

-On 21 December 2019, Lebedev, ranked #9 by the WCB at cruiserweight, fought WBC #8 and IBF #15 Thabiso Mchunu in his home country of Russia.
-Lebedev was widely outpointed by his opponent on all three scorecards, 120-107, 119-108 and 115-112.
+On 21 December 2019, Lebedev, ranked #9 by the WBC at cruiserweight, fought WBC #8 and IBF #15 Thabiso Mchunu in his home country of Russia.
+Lebedev was widely outpointed by his opponent on all three scorecards, 120–107, 119–108 and 115–112.

 In January 2020, Lebedev announced his retirement, this time stating it is final.